Esperanza Collection

 About Esperanza

 Esperanza was designed in 2022 for the Athens Cultural Center, in the Hudson Valley village of Athens, New York.
-The design was inspired by the lettering stamped into stoneware manufactured there throughout the 19th century at the Athens Pottery Works by Nathan Clark Senior and his partners and descendants.
+The design was inspired by the lettering stamped into stoneware manufactured there throughout the 19th century at the Athens Pottery Works by Nathan Clark and his partners and descendants.
 The type echoes the sturdy late transitional English types of William Martin and Richard Austin which would have been predominantly used in the former colony.

 Supported Languages